gladed/gradle-android-git-version/README.md

 ## Configuration Properties

-An `androidGitVersion` block can be supplied to configure behavior, e.g.
+An `androidGitVersion` block can supply optional properties to configure this plugin's behavior, e.g.:

 ```groovy
 android {